-^{} Of the 254 Plan Limited relevant employees, 242 were identified as full-pay relevant employees as per government guidelines.
+\ Of the 248 Plan Limited relevant employees, 236 were identified as full-pay relevant employees as per government guidelines.
 These form the basis for all calculations and include part-time as well as full-time employees.
-The 12 employees excluded from the calculations were not on full pay in the April 2021 payroll due to Statutory Sick or Maternity leave, Sabbatical, etc.
+The 12 employees excluded from the calculations were not on full pay in the April 2022 payroll due to Statutory Sick or Maternity leave, Sabbatical, etc. For 2023, self -employed contractor data will be captured fully with improved systems and processes in place, in line with the regulations.

-4. Plan GH Gender Pay Gap 2021
+4. Plan GH Gender Pay Gap 2022

-The chart below shows the overall Base Salary Pay Gap 2021 for GH.
-The mean (average) Gender Pay Gap is 9.87% (down from 14.96% in 2020) and the median Gender Pay Gap is 7.46% (down from 9.61% in 2020).
-This means, as an average and across all grades, men earn 9.87% more per hour than women and as a median, men earn 7.46% more per hour than women.
+The chart below shows the overall Base Salary Pay Gap 2022 for GH.
+The mean (average) Gender Pay Gap is 15.72% (up from 9.87% in 2021) and the median Gender Pay Gap is 7.80% (up from 7.46% in 2021).
+This means, as an average and across all grades, men earn 15.72% more per hour than women and as a median, men earn 7.80% more per hour than women.
 This gap is heavily influenced by the distribution of gender within the quartiles and grades, as detailed later in this document.
+It should also be noted that, due to a change in CEO, the highest paid member of staff is now male, whereas last year the role holder was female.
+The basis of the calculation for salary has been performed the same for both years, with salary received across two entities being combined to give one salary.
+The composition of the current LT will also have an impact on the gap as some (including 3 females) are contracted outside of the UK and do not fall under the scope of the reporting requirement.